oxfordmmm/Bugflow_DSL2/readme.md

 ## Running the subworkflows on example data

-The "example_data" folder included in this repository contains 2 sets of fastq files.
+The "example_data" folder included in this repository should contain 2 sets of fastq files.
+Download these pairs from ENA.

 ```
 cd example_data